vanvalenlab/cellSAM/docs/index.rst

    pip install git+https://github.com/vanvalenlab/cellSAM.git

+.. currentmodule:: cellSAM.cellsam_pipeline

 Basic Usage
 -----------

-The primary interface to the CellSAM model is `cellsam_pipeline`, which implements the inference pipeline for the CellSAM model.
+The primary interface is :func:`cellsam_pipeline`, which implements the inference pipeline for the CellSAM model.
 See the :doc:`Example gallery <gallery>` for examples.